Christina Bell, Registered Psychologist

 3. I’m in love with Lytton, BC.

-Lytton is a village where the Thompson and Fraser rivers meet in the Southern Interior.
-I lived in Lytton as a child and consider it my "happy place."
+Lytton is a village where the Thompson and Fraser rivers meet in the Southern Interior of British Columbia.
+I lived there as a child and consider it my "happy place."
 The picture above was taken just outside Lytton overlooking the Thompson river canyon.

 4. I started my helping career as a Distress Line volunteer.